aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### iOS Application Architecture

+Firing requests at Landgate's endpoints concurrently, rather than synchronously, would give unreliable response time results.
+Analysis would not be able to determine what proportion of response time was a factor of the device resolving multiple threads of computation.
+To avoid this complication LandgateAPITest's iOS app uses a state machine architecture.

 #### Swift Open Source Packages

 ##### Realm Mobile Database

+The Realm open source mobile database {realmrealmcocoa:2016vs} is a much simpler on-device storage solution than the proprietary Apple Inc solution.
+LandgateAPITest stores all test results in a Realm database file.

 ##### Transporter State Machine

+Denis Telezhkin's Transporter library {DenHeadlessTranspor:2016ta} offers a straight-forward state machine implemented in Swift, available under the MIT licence.
+LandgateAPITest relies upon Transporter state machines for the TestManager class and the TestUploader class.

 ##### Reachability

 Ashley Mill's Reachability library queries the device to determine whether and how it is connected to a network {ashleymillsReachabi:2015to}.
 LandgateAPITest depends upon Reachability's response in two areas.
 Firstly, having a network connection is a prerequisite to starting a test, either through wifi or 2G, 3G or 4G mobile network.
 Secondly, the iOS standard telephony libraries report a mobile network connection regardless of whether there may be an overriding wifi network connection.
-LandgateAPITest checks Reachability beforehand for a wifi connection and takes it for preference.
+LandgateAPITest checks Reachability beforehand for a wifi connection.

 ##### KDCircularProgress